Heterogeneous RBCs via Deep Multi-Agent Reinforcement Learning: Conclusions

 \section{Conclusions}

-In this work, we present the Multi-Agent Reinforcement Learning Business Cycle (\algoName) framework, a macroeconomic modelling framework that integrates deep MARL within a Real Business Cycle (RBC) environment.
+In this work, we present the Multi-Agent Reinforcement Learning Business Cycle (\algoName) framework, a macroeconomic modelling framework that integrates deep MARL within a real business cycle (RBC) environment.
 We show that \algoName can reproduce the canonical representative-agent RBCs and the Krusell–Smith mean-field models, and it can extend them by simulating multiple heterogeneous agents.

-One obvious limitation of our framework is the computational cost required for accurately training the RL agents, with multi-agent training runs requiring up to a few hours to terminate successfully.
-However, easier access to vectorised computation on GPUs is likely to greatly mitigate this shortcoming in the near future.
-To move in this direction, it would be important to implement the MARL environment described here in a vectorised style in order to fully leverage GPU acceleration, for instance using specialised software~\cite{flair2024jaxmarl}.
-The GPU acceleration (which can easily exceed a factor of 20) would allow much faster and more robust training, hence greatly facilitating the usability of \algoName.
-Furthermore, it would also allow for quicker model prototyping and extensions, and for the possibility of representing an even larger and more varied set of agents with RL.
+One obvious limitation of our framework is the computational cost, with accurate training of RL agents requiring up to a few hours to terminate successfully.
+However, the use of vectorised GPU computation and of more modern MARL schemes is likely to greatly mitigate this shortcoming in the near future.
+Specifically, by implementing the MARL environment described in a GPU-compatible form, for instance using specialised software~\cite{flair2024jaxmarl}, would allow one to fully leverage GPU acceleration (which can easily exceed a factor of 20).
+Furthermore, while the independent learning scheme used here has the advantage of being simple to understand and implement, more sophisticated MARL approaches could improve learning stability and speed \cite{albrecht2024multi}.
+This would allow much faster and more robust training, hence greatly facilitating usability, prototyping and extension of \algoName.

 While this study focused primarily on the description of \algoName, its limit cases, and its capabilities, future work could investigate the use of the framework to study specific economic problems.
 Natural issues could be related to economic inequality, but also to the economic and financial consequences of asymmetric changes in labour productivity, such as those potentially deriving from the spreading of AI tools in the workplace.
 By showing how a model of multiple interacting agents (akin to an ABM) can give rise to heterogeneous GE results, our work marks a step towards a synthesis of these often opposed methodologies.
-Furthermore, by showing how a MARL approach can recover and extend classic results from the economics literature, our work has a significant potential to foster communication and exchanges between communities in computer science and economics that are interested in RL modelling, but that have not previously found a common ground.
+Furthermore, by showing how a MARL approach can recover and extend classic results from the economics literature, our work has significant potential to foster communication and exchanges between communities in computer science and economics that are interested in RL modelling, but that have not previously found common ground.